 Technologies enabling the electrification, use of hydrogen as well as CO2 conversion technologies has been selected as the second spearhead for businesses.
 Electrolyzers, carbon capture technologies as well as catalytic, biological and thermal processes to convert and utilize CO2 are possibilities that are not there yet at-scale.
 For Finnish companies this may offer new business opportunities.

-The third identified business spearhead are the chemicals produced using renewable energy and CO2 (e-products).
+The chemicals produced using renewable energy and CO2 (e-products) are also important for green electrification.
 These may include e-fuels but also substitutive products for all possible fossil-based chemicals in the market today.

 GreenE2 ecosystem spearheads.

 GreenE2 brings together actors from different sectors.
 Information on public projects and relevant actors in Europe will be collected and strategic partnerships will be formed.
 A common vision and roadmap for business and competence development will be strengthened.
 In addition, cross-sectoral cooperation will be facilitated to carry out market shaping activities, to develop better operational environment and to prepare collaborative RDI projects.